Detailed Explanation of IAM Authentication for AWS ElastiCache & RDS

 Connection Flow

-1. Generate IAM authentication tokens with SigV4
+1. Generate an IAM authentication token with SigV4

-1. Connecting to Redis over a TLS connection
+1. Connect to Redis using TLS

-IAM authentication token generation example (Go)
+Example of IAM authentication token generation (Go)

 redis-cli connection example

-RDS IAM authentication
+RDS IAM Authentication

-• Enable IAM authentication in the cluster
+• IAM authentication enablement settings within the cluster

 iam_database_authentication_enabled = true